open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 Resource **names are immutable** - changing the name requires deleting and re-creating the resource.

+The tuple `(Account, ResourceType, ResourceName)` uniquely identifies the resource within an ODF node (see also [references](#references)).
+There may be multiple resources of different type under one account with the same name.

-The ODF node will assign a unique `id` (UUID v4) to resources upon creation:
+The ODF node will additionally assign a unique `id` (UUID v4) to resources upon creation:

 ```yaml
 $schema: https://opendatafabric.org/schemas/config/v1alpha1/SecretSet.json